ahmedBilal5/simple-azure-blob-changefeed-reader/README.md

 2. **Segment manifests** (`idx/segments/.../meta.json`) — each manifest contains a list of `chunkFilePaths` pointing to directories of `.avro` files.
 3. **Avro files** (`log/.../N.avro`) — each file contains batches of change events in [Apache Avro OCF](https://avro.apache.org/docs/current/spec.html#Object+Container+Files) format.

 > **Note on time filtering:** Per Azure documentation, segment timestamps are approximate (±15 minutes).
-This library widens the filter by ±1 hour when selecting segments, then applies a precise per-record filter using the `eventTime` field inside each Avro record.
+This library widens the filter by ±1 hour when selecting segments, then applies a per-record filter using the `eventTime` field inside each Avro record.

 ## Installation